LukeGearty/notes/obsidian/Machine Learning/YouTube.md

 	Loss decreases as performance gets better

 Accuracy:
-	Say there is a model being trained to p
+	Say there is a model being trained to see the difference between apples and oranges.
+If it looks at a picture of an apple 4 times and predicts "apple" 3 times, it has a 75% accuracy.